Jeff Barnett for Congress

 These two steps are easier said than done.
 They will generate armies of lobbyists in response.
 The same fear tactics and half-truths used in the healthcare debate will reappear.
 However, decisions of this magnitude are what Members of Congress sign up to do.
 Voters deserve to know exactly what their Congressman will support.
 We must regain fiscal sanity in Washington.

-Fix the Housing Crisis
+The Housing Crisis

 The bank-fueled housing bubble should never have happened in the first place -- and must never happen again.
 Average people put the majority of our wealth into our homes.
 But government stood by while banks played roulette with our life savings.
 It will not happen again on my watch.